jsparrowio/vehicle-builder/README.md

 For a walkthrough on how to use this project, please see the video linked:

 ## License
-This project uses MIT License.
+This project uses the MIT License.

 Please refer to LICENSE file for more information.